-Trump attacks rivals in online interview with Tucker Carlson while skipping presidential debate
+Trump praises Jan.
+6 crowd, repeats election lies in online interview while skipping GOP debate

 His decision to instead sit with Carlson also seems designed to send a message to the network, which fired the host earlier this year.
 The network offered no explanation, but it occurred shortly after Fox agreed to pay $787.5 million to Dominion Voting Systems’ defamation lawsuit for the network’s coverage of bogus claims by Trump after the 2020 election.

-Trump and his team have not clarified if he will skip every Republican debate, or at least those announced thus far.
+Trump and his team have not clarified if he will skip every Republican debate.
 He has complained about the location for the second debate in September, the Ronald Reagan Presidential Library in Simi Valley, California, because Fred Ryan, the publisher and CEO of the Washington Post, is the chairman of the foundation’s board of trustees.

-Georgia Rep. Marjorie Taylor Greene, who is in Milwaukee as a surrogate for the Trump campaign, called it “pointless” for Trump to debate because he is so far ahead in the polls.

-“There’s nothing that he has to prove on that stage with them,” she said in a Wednesday interview.
-“They have everything to prove against him.”

 Many of the candidates on the debate stage have embraced Trump’s policies, including his closest rival, Florida Gov. Ron DeSantis, who has criticized Trump for not going far enough to follow through on his policies.
-Three other candidates all worked for Trump: Mike Pence, his vice president; Nikki Haley, who served as Trump’s U.N. ambassador; and former New Jersey Gov. Chris Christie, who helped Trump prepare for debates in 2016 and 2020 and led his 2016 transition team.
+Three other candidates all worked for Trump: Mike Pence, his vice president; Nikki Haley, who served as Trump’s U.N. ambassador; and former New Jersey Gov. Chris Christie, who helped Trump prepare for debates in 2016 and 2020 and briefly led his 2016 transition team.

 “They’re all playing out of the same playbook and they’re all espousing the same unpopular positions that Donald Trump led with and he continues to drag this party to the extreme,” former Democratic Congressman Cedric Richmond, a co-chair of President Joe Biden’s campaign, told reporters on Tuesday.
 “And so whether he’s on the stage or not, his extreme agenda will be.”